 In the public subnets, managed NAT gateways to allow outbound internet access for resources in the private subnets.*

-In the first private subnet of Availability Zone 1, four EC2 instances for SAS Grid.
+In the first private subnet of Availability Zone 1, four EC2 instances for SAS grid.

 You can choose 2-20 instances; see the Planning section for details.